 In March 2020, as COVID-19 community spread accelerated, the State of California moved quickly to stem the spread by enacting one the nation's earliest stay-at-home orders.
-This stay-at-home order was accompanied by suspension of non-essential medical procedures, transition to telehealth for many services, transition to telework for administrative staff, and reprioritization of health care resources and training to address COVID, such as infection control measures.
+This stay-at-home order was accompanied by suspension of non-essential medical procedures, transition to telehealth for many services, transition to telework for administrative staff, and reprioritization of health care resources and training, including infection control measures, to address COVID.
 While the stay-at-home order and related delivery system changes significantly slowed the spread of the virus, these changes caused significant disruption to the overall health care delivery system, and the economy, in California.

 As a result, DHCS received multiple requests from organizations representing the state's health care delivery systems (e.g. counties, provider organizations, hospitals, behavioral health directors, and managed care plans).
-Stakeholders uniformly requested that, since providers are not able to properly prepare for CalAIM implementation given the focus and attention needed to respond to the COVID-19 emergency, the state request an extension of the Medi-Cal 2020 1115 waiver.
-In addition, the economic impact of the stay-at-home order in California and other states has been significant.
-This confluence of events has prevented the state from moving ahead with the implementation of CalAIM.
-The Governor's revision to the state budget released in May 2020 postponed funding for CalAIM.
+Stakeholders uniformly requested that, since providers and other partners are not able to properly prepare for CalAIM implementation given the focus and attention needed to respond to the COVID-19 emergency, the state request an extension of the Medi-Cal 2020 Section 1115 waiver.
+In addition, the economic and fiscal impacts of the Public Health Emergency in California and other states has been significant.
+In recognition, the Governor's revision to the state budget released in May 2020 postponed funding for CalAIM.
+This confluence of events has prevented the state from moving ahead with the negotiation and implementation of CalAIM with a January 1, 2021 start.
 Based on initial conversations with CMS leadership and staff indicating support for an extension given the circumstances, DHCS is proposing a 12-month waiver extension request.